chriMay/Image_Harvester/readme.md

 2. In this row you can see the current path where the images should be stored.
 With the button _Speicherort wählen_ you can change the path.

-3. In the next row you can choose the path where the images will be stored With the Button _Einstellungen_ the **Settings-Window** (see section below) will pop up.
+3. In the next row you can choose the path where the images will be stored.
+   With the Button _Einstellungen_ the **Settings-Window** (see section below) will pop up.

 4. With the button _Testbild_ you can make a test image to check if your settings are correct and the device points in the right direction.

 5. Pressing the _Start_-button starts the Harvesting Process of the images.
 If its active an information (Bildaufnahme aktiv) is displayed on the _Information-frame_.
 A folder will be created which is named in the format _YYYY-MM-DD_hh-mm_.
 The images are stored in this folder and named after the timestamp when they were taken.
-If there is not device found an information is displayed on the _Information-frame_.
+If there is no device found an information is displayed on the _Information-frame_.

 6. Pressing the _Stop_-button stops the Harvesting Process.